National conservatism: Social policies

-Ideologically, national conservatism is not uniform; adherents have broadly expressed support for nationalism, patriotism, cultural assimilationism, and monoculturalism.
+Ideologically, national conservatism is not uniform.
+Adherents have broadly expressed support for nationalism, patriotism, cultural assimilationism, and monoculturalism.
 At the same time, there is expressed opposition to internationalism, racial politics, multiculturalism, and globalism.
 National conservatives adhere to a form of cultural nationalism that emphasizes the preservation of national identity as well as cultural identity.
 As a result, many favor assimilation into the dominant culture, restrictions on immigration and strict law and order policies.
 National conservative parties support traditional family values, gender roles, and the public role of religion, being critical of the separation of church and state.
 According to the Austrian political scientist Sieglinde Rosenberger, "national conservatism praises the family as a home and a center of identity, solidarity, and tradition."
 It opposes the "1968 agenda" of gender-related emancipation.

 Economic policies

-National conservative parties in different countries do not necessarily share a common position on economic policy.
-Their views may range from support of corporatism, mixed economy, and protectionism to a more laissez-faire approach.
+National conservatives in different countries do not necessarily share a common position on economic policy.
+Their views may range from support of corporatism, mixed economy, national capitalism (mostly), economic nationalism, protectionism to a more laissez-faire approach.
 In the first, more common case, national conservatives can be distinguished from liberal conservatives, for whom free market economic policies, deregulation, and tight spending are the main priorities.

 Some commentators have indeed identified a growing gap between national and economically liberal conservatism: "Most parties of the Right [today] are run by economically liberal conservatives who, in varying degrees, have marginalised social, cultural and national conservatives."
 National conservatism developed its economic alternative to liberalism through political representatives in post-communist Europe, most notably Poland and Hungary, and the emergence of "pro-worker conservatism" in the United States.
 Throughout the 1990s, economic positions of national conservatives were largely fusionist.
 The works of Leo Strauss and Eric Voegelin have served as building blocks for the modern national conservative movement's socio-economic policies.
 Strauss's indictment of capitalism as 'economism' through the reduction of individual needs to consumption plays a role in national conservative thought, which argues for solidarism and an increased statist role in the economy to bring about a moralizing "financial nationalism" in opposition to communism and the individualism of liberalism.
-Depending on the country, this can include increased support of protectionism; increased state social spending for "pro-worker" and "pro-family" conservatism; the re-nationalization of banks and strategic enterprises; and opposing tax breaks.
+Depending on the country, this can include increased support of protectionism, increased state social spending for "pro-worker" and "pro-family" conservatism, the re-nationalization of banks and strategic enterprises, and opposing tax breaks.
 It supports "social nativism" in East Asian state-led development as a socio-economic policy paradigm.